jmoiron/sqlx/README.md

 SELECT a.id, a.name, b.id, b.name FROM foos AS a JOIN foos AS b ON a.parent = b.id;
 ```

-making a struct destination ambiguous.
-Use `AS` to give rows distinct names,
+making a struct or map destination ambiguous.
+Use `AS` in your queries
-`rows.Scan` to scan them manually, or `SliceScan` to get a slice of results.
+to give rows distinct names, `rows.Scan` to scan them manually, or
+`SliceScan` to get a slice of results.

 ## usage